Thu, Jan 9, 2014 02:11 PM

 state board decides, the consequences will take a long time to be

 "We still don't know how it will affect the school," she said.
-"But

-Like other towns in Vermont, Rochester has been struggling with low
+Like other towns in Vermont, Rochester has been struggling with

-new high school principal.
+a new high school principal.

-"Recently, the high turnover in school leadership has translated to
+"Recently, the high turnover in school leadership has translated

-opportunities is stiff competition."
+variety of opportunities is stiff competition."

 Closing the school, Labejsza said, would mean sending Rochester's